dheerajshyam/Beans-Programming-Language/README.md

 **Compilation Instructions**

-After downloading all the files in this repo, open terminal for the location in which these files are located and type:
+After downloading all the files in this repo, open terminal for the location in which these files are located and follow the below instructions.

   - g++ -std=c++17 lex.yy.c beans_parser.cpp and hit enter.
   - Next